root-project/root/interpreter/llvm/src/docs/CommandGuide/llvm-cov.rst

 .. option:: -show-functions

  Show coverage summaries for each function.
+Defaults to false.

+.. option:: -show-instantiation-summary

+ Show statistics for all function instantiations.
+Defaults to false.

+.. option:: -ignore-filename-regex=<PATTERN>

+ Skip source code files with file paths that match the given regular expression.

 .. program:: llvm-cov export